MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ### Custom Colors
 You have the ability to customize the colors of everything on the board.
 See the `ledcolors/` directory for more information.

+### Weather
+This scoreboard will use a weather API to gather weather information at various times.
+This information is displayed on your teams offdays for your area and also displayed during each game's pregame information.
+The weather API we use is from OpenWeatherMaps.
+OpenWeatherMaps API requires an API key to fetch this data so you will need to take a quick minute to sign up for an account and copy your own API key into your `config.json`.

+You can find the signup page for OpenWeatherMaps at [https://home.openweathermap.org/users/sign_up](https://home.openweathermap.org/users/sign_up).
+Once logged in, you'll find an `API keys` tab where you'll find a default key was already created for you.
+You can copy this key and paste it into the `conig.json` under `"weather"`, `"apikey"`.

+You can change the location used by entering your city, state, and country code separated by commas.
+If you wish to use metric measurments, set the `"metric"` option to `true`.

 ## Sources
 This project relies on two libraries:
 [MLBGame](https://github.com/panzarino/mlbgame) is the Python library used for retrieving live game data.